Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 --------------------------------------------------------------------------------------------------------------

-NOTE: if the system was updated, perhaps the Python layer needs to be updated, because the Python module no longer works.
+NOTE: If the operating system was updated, perhaps the Python layer needs to be updated and recompiled, because the Python module no longer works.
+Perform this step again in that case.

-cd python

 for req in $(cat requirements.txt); do pip install $req; done